OctopusDeploy/blog/blog/2019-12/ultimate-guide-to-rolling-deployments/index.md

 ## A word on the database

-The elephant in the room I haven't discussed yet, is the database for your application.
-Performing rolling deployments with a database can sometimes be tricky, but not impossible.
+The elephant in the room I haven't discussed yet, is the database.
+Performing rolling deployments which involve some persistent storage such as a database can sometimes be tricky, though not impossible.
 The devil is in the detail.
 If you want to perform rolling deployments with database changes involved, then I'd recommend deploying the database first.
 You'd also want to ensure any changes you make to your database are backwards compatible with previous versions of code you have deployed.

 We have a series of posts on [database deployments](http://octopus.com/database-deployments) that go into more detail on this.